BS EE and Physics, ESEP

 John has been an innovator in systems engineering methods and tools.
 He was an early and aggressive user of DOORS® for requirements management and conducted requirements management training and jump-starts with dozens of companies.
 He pioneered the use of decision patterns as a framework for proactive trade study planning and decision management.
 Through 100+ client engagements and training course deliveries, John has refined a set of decision patterns for enterprise strategy, system/product design, process/capability design, service design, courseware design and life.

 To support his Decision Driven® Design methodology, John has led the development of multiple systems engineering tool suites on a variety of software platforms.
-These tools have include innovations such as a new decision-to-requirements traceability paradigm and a novel integration between decisions and roadmaps.
+These tools have included innovations such as a new decision-to-requirements traceability paradigm and a novel integration between decisions and roadmaps.

 John has written and presented papers on systems engineering best practices and innovations at INCOSE, IEEE and NDIA conferences.
 He is a member of INCOSE’s Crossroads of America chapter.